Theory Of Operation

 CCD & Filter Wheel Group

-You may also select an Effect filter to enhance the image for preview purposes.
-It is highly advisable to turn off any effects during the focusing process as it may interfere with HFR calculations.
 For DSLRs cameras, you can change the ISO settings.
 You may reset the focusing subframe to full frame capture if you click the Reset button.

 - Subframe: Subframe around the focus star during the autofocus procedure.
 Enabling subframing can significantly speed up the focus process.